Joining the 100 Marathon Club

-Upon reaching vetted 50 Marathons runners can apply to join as an associate member (commonly known as a Wannabe) – this gives a person all member rights except the right to wear Club colours.
+Upon reaching vetted 50 Marathons runners can apply to join as an Associate Member (commonly known as a Wannabe) – this gives a person all member rights except the right to wear Club colours.
 Especially the famous blue and yellow running shirt, that is the sole province of members who've reached at least 100 marathons.

 There is usually no celebration or significance assigned to reaching associate status, though all new members will be mentioned in the Club newsletter at whatever level of marathons they've achieved.

-Full membership can only be achieved by those completing 100 or more vetted marathons and gives a member the right to wear the Club colours.
+Full Membership can only be achieved by those completing 100 or more vetted marathons and gives a member the right to wear the Club colours.

 There is a minimum qualifying standard for an individual to have completed at least 5 UK/Ireland Road Marathons for Associate Membership or 10 UK/Ireland Road Marathons for Full Membership.
 (Further information about which marathons count for Club purposes can be found in the Question and Answer section).
-If a prospective member is unsure about an event(s) then they are free to email the club their list for vetting at any point before reaching 50 or 100 marathons.

 Please bear in mind with all correspondence that there may be delays due to holidays and marathon running trips!